kylerjohnston/another-static-flask-blog/app/content/posts/sitting-down-to-reflect-on-making-some-ballads-again.md

-title: Sitting Down to Reflect on Making Some Ballads Again
+title: On Sitting Down to Reflect on Making Some Ballads Again
 date: 01 January 2015
 tags:
 - shakespeare
 - early-modern-literature
 - ballads
-- markov-chains
-- python
-- flask

 Last semester I took a seminar on the materiality of early modern English books.
 I’m a Victorianist, but I was drawn to the course by the promise of spending lots of time in the Rare Book and Manuscript library.